nora75/DatabaseTerminal/README.md

 + :DbTStart

     Start Database server by manual.
-    This command needs administrator in windows.Not linux supprts.
+    This command needs administrator in windows.Not linux supports.

++ :DbTOutClear

+    Clear the current output lines.

 ## Mapping